VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 4. Save the file.

-To start the containers, run the following command from the root directory:
+To start the containers, run the following command:

 ```sh
 docker compose --profile cpu up # for CPU mode